fabianfallasmoya/privacy_awareness/data-prep/README.md

 # Data Preparation
 In this markdown document we go through the steps of preparing our custom dataset for both yolo-face and for retina-face models.
 We're taking the [WIDERFACE](http://shuoyang1213.me/WIDERFACE/) validation dataset as the baseline (no train/test, only val).
 The general idea is to create a reduced WIDERFACE dataset (around 200 images) that contains custom Privacy Awareness annotations for validation purposes.
+We then mention how to setup the dataset for the Few Shot model (Prototypical Networks).
+In this case, the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset was chosen as support set, due to its face focused nature, which is very useful to evaluate the face-detector model predictions.

 ## Yolo-Face
 For this model we created the following workflow (you can skip 1 to 3 and download the dataset from this [link](https://app.roboflow.com/objectdetection-iyfmq/widerface-pa/1)):